 If you want to attend SRCCON, we don’t want cost to prevent you from coming, which is why we work to keep ticket prices low.
 To help defray the cost of attending SRCCON, OpenNews offers a limited number of travel scholarships.

 Whether you’re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we want to help you attend SRCCON.

 You tell us how it went!
-We’ll send you a short followup survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON.
+We’ll send you a short follow up survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON.

 We want to make sure that SRCCON is an event that includes the diversity of the communities we serve—geographically, demographically, experientially, and more.
 We know that travel costs can be a hardship, and offer this scholarship as a way to help mitigate that.

 If you receive a scholarship, you will not have to purchase a ticket.

 When we notify scholarship recipients, we will include information about how to receive the scholarship funds.
-In short, you will need to send us an invoice, and our administrators will process the payment.
+In short, you will need to send us an invoice and our administrators will process the payment.
 It may take a month or so for check processing.

-Luckily, Portland is a relatively cheap city once you arrive.
-Also, this entire site is a GitHub pages repo, so if you, say, wanted to add a link to a room-share board, you could go right ahead and do that.
-Or you can email with any suggestions.
+We’re able to offer $500 scholarships at this time.
+Luckily, Minneapolis is a relatively cheap city once you arrive.
+Also, this entire site is a GitHub pages repo, so if you say, wanted to add a link to a room-share board, you could go right ahead and do that.
+Or, you can email with any suggestions.